arashnrim/liste/README.md

 If you need help with anything related to the project, we recommend opening a new issue in the Issue Tracker page.
 Following GitHub's [Open Source Guide](https://www.opensource.guide), we strongly advise against privately communicating.

 ## What's Ahead
-Listé is an existing project, and henceforth a version 1.0 exists.
+Listé is an existing project, and henceforth a version 1.0 (latest 1.0.3) exists.
 While the App Store contains the app, the app is currently unusable at this point as we're rewriting the code.
-Here's what we plan for the next few versions, starting from version 2.0:
+Here's what we plan for the next few versions, starting from version 1.1.0:

-Listé 2.0
+Listé 1.1.0
 - Reintroduced user interface.
 We've taken the design of version 1.0 and redesigned the interface completely, making the app more usable and available to more features.

+Listé 1.2.0
+- Collaborative Lists.
+A simple, innovative way to share a List with people.
 - Local storage.
 Version 1.0 emphasizes a mostly online structure, unnecessarily using data to sync with the online database (Firebase).
 In the new version, we're only making Collaborative Lists (a new feature) store data online; everything else uses UserDefaults or other forms of local storage.

-Listé 2.1
-- Collaborative Lists.
-A simple, innovative way to share a List with people.

 ## Contributing
 Please review our [Contributing Guide](CONTRIBUTING.md) for detailed elaborations of the how and what to contribute.